Relative Volatility Index (RVI)

 How the Relative Volatility Index Works

-The RVI calculates the standard deviation of the daily high and low prices over a defined lookback period, typically 10 days.
-It then separates these standard deviations into "up" volatility and "down" volatility, smoothing them with an exponential moving average (typically 14 periods), just like the RSI calculation.
-The interpretation is straightforward: * **RVI > 50:** Indicates that volatility is expanding to the upside.
+The RVI functions by calculating the standard deviation of the daily high and low prices over a defined lookback period, typically 10 days.
+It then separates these standard deviations into "up" volatility (when the current high or low is higher than the previous high or low) and "down" volatility.
+These values are then smoothed using an exponential moving average (typically 14 periods) to create a ratio, which is then converted into an index ranging from 0 to 100—following the exact same mathematical normalization as the RSI.
+The interpretation of the resulting RVI value is straightforward and focused on confirmation: * RVI > 50: Indicates that upside volatility is dominant.
 This is interpreted as a bullish confirmation.
-If a trader gets a "buy" signal from a moving average crossover, they would look for the RVI to be above 50 to confirm the trade. * **RVI < 50:** Indicates that volatility is expanding to the downside.
+If a trader receives a "buy" signal from a primary indicator like a moving average crossover or a MACD break, they would look for the RVI to be above 50 to confirm that the move is backed by positive volatility momentum. * RVI < 50: Indicates that downside volatility is dominant.
 This is a bearish confirmation.
-If a trader gets a "sell" signal, they would look for the RVI to be below 50.
-Essentially, the RVI confirms that there is sufficient energy (volatility) behind a price move to sustain it.
-A buy signal in a market with low or downward-biased volatility might be a false alarm, whereas a buy signal accompanied by high upside volatility is considered more robust.
+If a trader receives a "sell" or "short" signal, they would look for the RVI to be below 50 to ensure that the downward move has sufficient bearish energy behind it.
+Essentially, the RVI confirms that there is sufficient energy (in the form of volatility expansion) behind a price move to sustain a trend.
+A buy signal in a market where the RVI is below 50 suggests that the move lacks conviction or that downward volatility is still the primary force, making the breakout more likely to fail as a "fakeout."
+Conversely, a move accompanied by high RVI readings is considered far more robust and likely to persist.

 The RVI Calculation Formula